VolcanicArts/vrcosc.com/docs/V2/SDK/parameters.md

 }
 ```

 This listens for registered parameters.
 Registered parameters, once again, have the benefit of being abstracted from your module, so you can listen for whenever the lookup arrives and the user can change the parameter name to whatever they need it to be.
 Registered parameters can give you access to the parameter value using `GetValue<T>()`, where T is the type of the parameter's value.
 Note: This type must match the type that it's expecting else an error will be thrown.
-Registered parameters also have access to a function called wildcards, which will be spoken about in a different advanced section.

 ```csharp